lljustycell999/Text-Document-Enhancer/README.md

   * cd Text-Document-Enhancer

-2: Ensure that Python (and venv if you want to use a virtual environment) is installed and updated:
+2: Use these terminal commands to ensure that Python (and venv if you want to use a virtual environment) is installed and updated:

   * sudo apt update